cschladetsch/WorkFolder/repos/Readme.md

 # Repositories

 The location of the repos.
+This folder is ignored by Git for `WorkFolder`.

 ## Contents